Generic Name: daptomycin

 Serious Gram-negative infections (including bloodstream infections) were reported in 10/120 (8.3%) Cubicin-treated patients and 0/115 comparator-treated patients.
 Comparator-treated patients received dual therapy that included initial gentamicin for 4 days.
 Infections were reported during treatment and during early and late follow-up.
 Gram-negative infections included cholangitis, alcoholic pancreatitis, sternal osteomyelitis/mediastinitis, bowel infarction, recurrent Crohn's disease, recurrent line sepsis, and recurrent urosepsis caused by a number of different Gram-negative bacteria.

-The rates of the most common adverse reactions, organized by System Organ Class (SOC), observed in S. aureus bacteremia/endocarditis (6 mg/kg Cubicin) patients are displayed in Table 5.
+The rates of the most common adverse reactions, organized by System Organ Class (SOC), observed in adult patients with S. aureus bacteremia/endocarditis (receiving 6 mg/kg Cubicin) are displayed in Table 7.

 |Infections and infestations|